 Where Does Liability Fall?

 Since the increased use of ride-sharing services like Uber and Lyft, questions about liability have become a growing concern to riders.
 Pinpointing who is liable in these types of cases can be complicated.
 This is in part due to the insurance being split between the driver’s personal insurance and the company’s insurance policy.
 In the majority of cases, a driver’s personal insurance will deny the claim because the driver is “driving to hire.”
 This is where the company insurance steps in to make sure the customer is covered.

-In certain circumstance, because of specific accident and driver details, the ride share company involved in the accident may deny the claim.
+In certain circumstances, because of specific accident and driver details, the rideshare company involved in the accident may deny the claim.
 While the most popular ride-sharing companies, including Uber and Lyft, will cover uninsured drivers and take responsibility when apps are online, if the app is not online during the accident, both companies will do everything in their power to avoid the claim.

 Contacting an Uber and Lyft Attorney

 If you have been involved in an accident at the fault of an Uber or Lyft driver and sustained personal injuries as a result, you may be entitled to compensation.
 An experienced Uber and Lyft attorney will help you through the insurance claims process and obtain vital documents, such as a police report, medical records, phone records, and more.

 Your attorney can thoroughly review the details of your claim and build a strong claim in your favor.
 After an Uber or Lyft driver accident, your priority should be recovering from this traumatic experience.
 Let attorneys at Weinstein Legal work on your behalf to fight for the compensation you deserve.
 Schedule a free consultation today.